BrendanJamesLynskey/DAFX_Python3/README.md

 MATLAB scripts converted to Python 3.

-Sound processing only, opertating on .wav files.
+Sound processing only, operating on .wav files.

 No support for graphics, measurement of execution time, or direct playback of audio.